 Vegetables & Fruits

-- Frozen vegetables without added butter or sauce
+- Plain frozen vegetables without added butter, salt, or sauce

 - Low-sodium vegetable juice